 A 2020 research study posits that Hispanic or Latino communities need special consideration in disaster planning processes and recovery in order to achieve equitable outcomes.
-The study found that vulnerable people were often not included in the planning process and suffered from the "slow violence" of emergency plans that overlooked their needs.
-Examples include emergency information that is not available in Spanish, significant lack of insurance coverage available or affordable to immigrants.
+The study found that vulnerable people were often not included in the planning process and suffered from the "slow violence" of emergency plans that overlooked their needs.45 Examples include emergency information that is not available in Spanish and significant lack of insurance coverage available or affordable to immigrants.
 California has a large population of undocumented Latino/a and Indigenous immigrants, last estimated at 2.6 million residents.
+The

-The study also found that immigrants may be afraid to seek assistance after disasters due to fears of detention and deportation36.
+43 Fothergill, Maestas, and Darlington.
+"Race, ethnicity and disasters in the United States: a review of the literature."
+Disasters vol. 23,2 (1999): 156-73. doi:10.1111/1467-7717.00111 study also found that immigrants may be afraid to seek assistance after disasters due to fears of detention and deportation46.
 The majority of the DR-4558 and DR-4569 impacted counties have Hispanic or Latino populations that make up at least 20 percent of the total county population.
 In Monterey, Tulare, Fresno, Madera, and San Bernadino, the majority of the population is Hispanic or Latino.
+DR-4610 counties have lower percentages of Hispanic/Latino residents, and only 9.3 percent of MID residents are Hispanic/Latino.